nenord/ibd-app/README.md

 The list above completes first stage of the development.
 App is deployed as new features are added.

 ## Roadmap
-- User New Relic to keep app from going to sleep
+- Use New Relic addon to keep app from going to sleep on Heroku
 - Better error logging on Heroku
 - Additional search term for recommendations
 - Pagination for restaurant search and recommendation search